thoughtfull-systems/thoughtfull-systems.github.io/content/notes/2024-12-03-a-teen-account.md

 My first choice would be a credit union, and, in fact, I opened a checking and savings account at Alliant for Son.
 Credit unions are member owned, and I feel like that's a much better model for a bank than shareholder owned.

-Alliant is a pretty great credit union, and I've been a member myself for nearly a decade, they have pretty good savings rates (I'm also a member of PenFed and DCU).
+Alliant is a pretty great credit union, and I've been a member myself for nearly a decade (I'm also a member of PenFed and DCU), they have pretty good savings rates.

 Son is now >18 and can do whatever he wants.
 I feel like that's a great start for him, but it does not support Zelle, which is a bummer (see: later).